Jussi Leppälahti: KTP

 Leppälahti was named the head coach of newly relegated Kotkan Työväen Palloilijat (KTP) for the 2022 Ykkönen season, and led the team win the Ykkönen title and earn a promotion back to top-tier Veikkausliiga for the 2023.
 On 23 August 2023, Leppälahti was unexpectedly dismissed by KTP, after the club had first exercised their option and extended his contract earlier in the summer.
 Prior to his departure, KTP were 10th in the league standings and had gained 20 points in 20 matches, with five wins and five draws.

 Gnistan

 On 10 November 2023, IF Gnistan from Oulunkylä, Northern Helsinki, appointed Leppälahti as their new manager.
 Later it was announced that Gnistan were granted the league license for 2024 Veikkausliiga season via supplemental process.
 Leppälahti was named the Veikkausliiga Coach of the Month in August 2024, after leading his team to a four-game unbeaten run in the league during the month, and a five-game winning streak in total.
 On 30 September, his contract was extended for the 2025.

 Personal life

-As a teenager, Leppälahti played also basketball for Espoon Honka.
+As a teenager, Leppälahti also played basketball for Espoon Honka.

 Leppälahti has also worked as a sports journalist in 2010s for Jalkapallolehti, Urheilulehti and Elmo, gaining popularity as a critical writer with controversial and provocative style.